 Calamity Jane is one of the most notorious figures of the Old West.
 A skilled sharpshooter who was equally skilled in the art of profanity, she was the embodiment of what many on the frontier considered "unladylike."
 And that was just fine by her.

-She is said to have rode with real cowboys.
-General Custer, Wild Bill Hickok and Buffalo Bill Cody are among her acquaintances.
+Legends say she rode with real cowboys.
+General Custer, Wild Bill Hickok, and Buffalo Bill Cody are among her acquaintances.
 She was also known to spread salacious dime novel-worth rumors about herself.
 In many ways, Calamity Jane was a legend of her own making.
 But what would the Wild West be without a few tall tales?

 Calamity Jane's legend only grew after her death.
 She was a staple in western films and has been portrayed by everyone from Jane Russell to Doris Day.
 Her story was made into a musical that was even performed on Broadway in New York.
-The 2004 HBO series Deadwood revived the gunslinger's legend once again as a very un-Doris Day and more true-to-life foul-mouthed drunkard with a heart of gold.
+The 2004 HBO series Deadwood revived the gunslinger's legend once again as a very un-Doris Day and more true-to-life foul-mouthed drunkard with a heart of gold, portrayed by Robin Weigert.

 But who was the real Calamity Jane?
 And what has made her story so enduring?

 The Wayward Woman of the West

 Calamity Jane was born Martha Jane Canary in 1852 in Princeton, Missouri.
 (The spelling is sometimes found as Martha Jane Cannary.)
 According to a ghost-written 1896 autobiography, Canary was born a poor pioneer girl to a gambling addict father and a mother who had worked as a prostitute.

-Her mother died while the family was in route to Blackfoot, Montana when Canary was 14.
-The family lived in Virginia City, Nevada for a time, and then her father died just a year later in Salt Lake City, Utah.
-Canary cared for her five younger siblings and traveled to Piedmont, Wyoming in search of a better life.
+Her mother died while the family was en route to Blackfoot, Montana, when Canary was 14.
+The family lived in Virginia City, Nevada, for a time, and then her father died just a year later in Salt Lake City, Utah.
+Canary cared for her five younger siblings and traveled to Piedmont, Wyoming, in search of a better life.